tryin2bdeveloper/Devops_Group5/usecases/usecase-2.md

-### USE CASE: 2 Generate Continent-Specific Population Report by the City and the Non-City Distribution
+### USE CASE: 2 Generate Continent-Specific Population Report from Largest to Smallest Distribution

 ## CHARACTERISTIC INFORMATION
 ## Goal in Context